AlexWang-16/learn_javascript/README.md

 **16** - Callback functions

 To view this adventure, use NodeJS to execute this code in terminal: `node 16.js` inside the adventure folder

+---

+**17** - Promises

+To view this adventure, use NodeJS to execute this code in terminal: `node 17.js` inside the adventure folder

+---

+**18** - Callback functions

+To view this adventure, use NodeJS to execute this code in terminal: `node 18.js` inside the adventure folder